 Permaculture is more than just good gardening.
 It is a lifelong approach to analysis, actions and social structures that results in better relationships, more functional systems and a clearer understanding of everything necessary for human communities to thrive.

 The Permaculture Exchange began in 1998 in Oakland, CA as the East Bay Permaculture Exchange.
-The first East Bay Permaculture Convergence, organized by the Exchange in 2001, was met with great enthusiasm and strong attendance.
-After moving to NYC, New York Permaculture Exchange hosted many Permaculture Festivals at the Old Stone House of Brooklyn, our home base and long-term project.
-Courses and workshops were taught throughout the 5 boroughs over the course of 18 years.
+The Permaculture Garden in the Oakland Botanical Demonstration Gardens led to Ms Joseph teaching the first permaculture course offered at Merritt College.
+The first East Bay Permaculture Convergence, organized by the Exchange in 2001, was met with great enthusiasm with over 100 attendees.
+After moving to NYC, New York Permaculture Exchange hosted many courses, Permaculture Festivals and Seed Swaps at the Old Stone House of Brooklyn, our training ground and long-term demonstration project.
+Certificate courses, classes and workshops were taught throughout NYC over the course of 18 years while student training sessions and teams of volunteers developed and maintained an acre of gardens in Washington Park.

 Contributing Author